 Many think that the interest in IV thiamine in septic shock is a relatively novel idea after Paul Marik’s paper was published in CHEST back in 2017.
 It actually goes a lot further than that.
 We’ve actually known that 20% of critically ill patients have a thiamine deficiency upon presentation to the ICU.
 More recent data shows that this could be up to 70%.
 Over the life of this page, I have covered the renal benefits of thiamine on an older post, including a YouTube video on the matter.
 In addition, I have covered data reflecting on how you need thiamine to clear lactate and how this all decreases mortality on an older post.
+In this post, I am going to be thoroughly covering a couple recent studies looking at IV thiamine in sepsis and septic shock.

-This paper I am going to be discussing today was published earlier this week in Critical Care Medicine.
+This paper I am going to be discussing first was published in 2020 in Critical Care Medicine.
 A link to the paper is down below.
 Unfortunately, it is not open access.
 In this Japanese study, which is a retrospective observational cohort over the course of 7 years, they wanted to look at the effect of thiamine administration on mortality in patients with septic shock who were on vasopressors.
 In this case, norepinephrine.
 I really like that the initiation of thiamine was early in the sepsis course.
 Sounds great!
 I hope they leverage their data collection to also look at other proposed benefits listed above and currently in the process of being studied such as lactate clearance and renal function.
 That would be very helpful as those parameters could more easily be powered by this sample size than mortality.

 Something is bothering me about this paper right from the start.
-In the introduction, they cited a paper written by Donnino where, as the authors of this paper state “found no differences in shock reversal or mortality”.
+In the introduction, they cited a paper written by Donnino et al. where, as the authors of this paper state “found no differences in shock reversal or mortality”.
 While that is technically true for the entire study, in the subgroup analysis of the patients who were actually thiamine deficient, 35% of the participants, it reduced mortality from 46% to 13%.
 That’s a number needed to treat of just 3.
 Small sample size makes NNT less reliable, but you understand where I’m heading with that.

 Defining Study Outcomes